Who can join the Friends in taking action for biodiversity?

 - To raise awareness about the plight of the Helmeted Honeyeater and enlist broad community support for the Recovery project.

-With this in mind, we offer two main activities to corporate volunteers, both located in Yellingbo Nature Conservation Reserve in the Yarra Valley (approx 50km east of Melbourne):
+With this in mind, we offer two main activities to corporate volunteers, both located in Yellingbo Nature Conservation Area in the Yarra Valley (approx 50km east of Melbourne):

 - planting day/s.
 Family involvement is welcomed.
 Suitable for children 5 years old+